ziglang/zig/README.md

  * Generics so that one can write efficient data structures that work for any data type.
  * Eliminate the need for configure, make, cmake, etc.
- * Eliminate the preprocessor, but (most) everything you can accomplish with the preprocessor, you can accomplish directly in the language.
  * Automatically provide test coverage.
- * Ability to declare dependencies as Git URLS with commit locking (can provide a tag or sha1).
+ * Ability to declare dependencies as Git URLS with commit locking (can provide a tag or sha256).
  * Include documentation generator.
  * Shebang line OK so language can be used for "scripting" as well.
- * Debug mode optimizes for fast compilation time and crashing when undefined behavior *would* happen.
  * Compiler exposes itself as a library.
  * Support for all popular architectures and operating systems.